Last Updated on December 11, 2022 by Peralta

 When you turn on the wash cycle on your dishwasher, you expect it to fill with water, heat the water to the right temperature, dispense the detergent automatically, run the wash cycle, and drain the water.
 After this, the rinse cycle should automatically turn on to rinse the dishes.
 If your Ge dishwasher fills with water and then stops, it means there’s a problem that you must determine and fix.

 A dishwasher can stop after filling with water for various reasons.
 For example, if the dishwasher motor gets damaged or stuck.
 This appliance will likely stop running once it fills with water.
-This article explores different reasons that can cause your dishwasher to stop after filling with water, as well as easy ways to fix the problems.
+This article explores different reasons that can cause your dishwasher to stop after filling it with water and easy ways to fix the problems.

 Why Does My Ge Dishwasher Fill with Water Then Stop?